 - Shaping the dough – this is a bit of a technique, but lots of fun to practice.
 There are a few great shaping videos on youtube if you want some help on this.
 The key is to have a light touch and avoid deflating/degassing the dough.
 And practice, practice, practice!

-- Let the bread cool completely on a cooling rack before you cut into it – cooling is part of the process.
+- Let the bread cool completely on a cooling rack before you cut into it – cooling is a crucial part of the process!
 If you cut into it too early, it will become really chewy/gummy – I know waiting is the hardest part!
 Just trust me.
-Wait for it!
+Wait for it! 🙂

 It does take a bit of time to make this.
 You need about 2 days before you can sink your teeth into a fresh slice of Jalapeno Cheddar Sourdough, but it is soooo worth the wait!

 I always plan for the days when I know I will be working from home two days straight to start my dough.
 And then I plan my breaks (also sometimes conference calls 😉 ) around when I need to tend to the dough.